 Join Jane Harper in conversation with the Wheeler Centre’s Helen Withycombe.
 The pair will discuss crime, conspiracy and runaway success.

 Jane Harper has worked as a print journalist for thirteen years both in Australia and the UK.
 Winner of the Victorian Premier's Literary Award for an Unpublished Manuscript, The Dry is her first novel with rights sold to over twenty territories.
 Jane lives in Melbourne.

-Helen Withycombe is the programming manager at the Wheeler Centre.
+Helen Withycombe is the Wheeler Centre's Head of Programming.
+Before this, she was Programming Manager.
 Prior to joining the Wheeler Centre team, Helen had worked in the publishing industry for more than 10 years, most recently as a senior editor at Hardie Grant Books.